DimitrovViktor/FitnessApp/README.md

 - User profiles - add profile system where users can search for each other and add each other as friends
 - Exercises list - add base exercises
 - Workouts section - add premade workouts with workout types (exercises, timers, calories)
-- Runs section - add running section with run estimations (timers, calories)
+- Running section - add running section with run estimations (timers, calories)
 - Foods section - add ingredients to use/avoid